AviatrixSystems/Docs/HowTos/meraki_to_transit.rst

 Launch an Aviatrix gateway in the same VPC as vMX100
 ----------------------------------------------------
 1. Login to Aviatrix Controller UI and click Gateway at the navigation panel.
-2. Click New to launch a gateway with the following settings.
+2. Click New to launch a gateway with the following settings:

  - Gateway Name = vMX-AvxGW
  - Access Account Name = Select the same AWS account where the vMX100 is deployed
  - Region = us-west-2 (Oregon)
  - VPC ID = Select the same VPC where vMX100 is deployed
  - Public Subnet = Select the same subnet where vMX100 is deployed

 3. Click OK to create the gateway.